 By the end of the course participants will be able to:

-2. identify strategies for improving the success of their journal,
+1. identify strategies for improving the success of their journal;

-4. set up copy flow and reviewing systems that will meet the needs of journal, authors and readers,
+4. set up quality control and reviewing systems that meet the needs of authors and readers;

 7. have a clear action plan for the coming year.